 In May 2017, the ELIXIR-EXCELERATE project held a mid-term review and received very positive feedback on the activities and results of the first half of this project.
 The European Commission also recognised the quality of ELIXIR-EXCELERATE results in their analysis of the Horizon 2020 Research Infrastructures programme where it was cited as an early success story.

 An important milestone in 2017 was also the creation of new ELIXIR Communities for Proteomics, Metabolomics and Galaxy.
 These three Communities developed a strong programme of work, which will provide opportunities for joint technical activities that benefit their respective users.
 In 2018, further seven ELIXIR Community proposals will be evaluated.

 Scientific Programme 2019-2023

 In the second half of 2017, ELIXIR started the development of the ELIXIR Scientific Programme for 2019-2023 - the main strategy document that defines technical and scientific objectives for the next five years.
-The development involved a diverse group of stakeholders, including leaders of ELIXIR Platforms and Use Cases, the Head of Nodes, members of Scientific Advisory Board and a large number of domain experts from ELIXIR Nodes.
+The development involved a diverse group of stakeholders, including leaders of ELIXIR Platforms and Use Cases, the Heads of Nodes, members of Scientific Advisory Board and a large number of domain experts from ELIXIR Nodes.